Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Introduction

-Any data-driven optimization procedure critically relies on finding a good estimators for the mean of a random loss.
-When working with heavy tailed losses, a good estimator should provide robust protection against extreme outlier losses.
+Any data-driven optimization procedure critically relies on finding a good estimator $\hat c_n(x)$ for the mean of the random loss $\ell(x, \xi)$.
+When working with heavy-tailed losses, a good estimator should provide robust protection against extreme outlier losses.
 A rich literature on this topic exists, and several estimators have been suggested, such as the median-of-mean estimator, $M$-estimators, truncated and/or trimmed means, and estimators based on self-normalization.
-For background on such estimators, we refer to \cite{bhatt2022nearly, catoni2012challenging, Lugosi2019survey, minsker2023mom, nemirovskij1983problem, oliveira2025trimmedmean, shao1997self}.
-However, in these works, optimistically underestimating and conservatively overestimating the expected loss are treated as estimation errors of equal importance.
-In a decision-making context, one is in stark contrast mainly concerned with the one-sided error of being too optimistic \cite{esfahani2015data, vanparys2021data, bennouna2021learning}.
-In a sense, we are in particular interested in ``safe'' estimators that are conservative with high probability (in a way made precise in Section \ref{sec-challenges}), but not more conservative than necessary.
+For background on such estimators, we refer to \cite{bhatt2022nearly, catoni2012challenging, Lugosi2019survey, minsker2023mom, nemirovskij1983problem, oliveira2025trimmedmean, shao1997self}. { Several of these estimators are known to enjoy strong statistical optimality properties: for instance, the median-of-means estimator achieves sub-Gaussian deviation bounds under only a finite variance assumption \citep{Lugosi2019survey}, meaning they guarantee $|\hat c_n(x) - \E{\mb P}{\ell(x, \xi)}| \leq C\sigma\sqrt{\log(1/\delta)/n}$ with probability $1-\delta$ at the optimal rate \citep{devroye2016subgaussian}, while \cite{bhatt2022nearly} establish minimax rate-optimal bounds under an infinite variance assumption.} However, these optimality notions are fundamentally symmetric: over- and underestimating the expected loss are treated as equally undesirable errors.
+In a decision-making context, one is in stark contrast mainly concerned with the asymmetric, one-sided error of being too optimistic \citep{mohajerin2018data, vanparys2021data, bennouna2021learning}: an overestimate of $\mu$ directly leads to a decision whose out-of-sample cost exceeds its predicted value, which has immediate consequences for the downstream optimization.